 Salon vs. at-home coloring kits

 If you have never colored your hair by yourself or are considering a drastic change, it might be wise to visit a salon for professional coloring.
-The stylist can help you choose the best color for your skin tone, access great quality products, and advise you about maintaining your color.
+Yes, you’ll pay for it.
+But The stylist can help you choose the best color for your skin tone, access great quality products, and advise you about maintaining your color.

 For a quick, cheap change, a wide variety of at-home coloring kits are available.